gluobe/garrys-pod/README.md

 Otherwise it will default to the v1 model.
 Each model = specific pod.

-#### Bugs
+#### Introducing bugs
-By pressing `Y` the chat window should appear, type `SpawnBugs` and "bugs" will start spawning in random nodes.
+- By pressing `Y` the chat window should appear, type `SpawnBugs` and "bugs" will start spawning in random nodes.
-By pressing `Y` again and typing `StopSpawnBugs`, the "bugs" will stop spawning but existing "bugs" will not disappear.
+- By pressing `Y` again and typing `StopSpawnBugs`, the "bugs" will stop spawning but existing "bugs" will not disappear.
-By pressing `Y` again and typing `DespawnBugs`, the "bugs" will stop spawning and all existing "bugs" will disappear.
+- By pressing `Y` again and typing `DespawnBugs`, the "bugs" will stop spawning and all existing "bugs" will disappear.

 ### Timer
 The containers will spawn on a **3** second timer.
 So updates **aren't instant**.